Students

 (Some of the above focus areas are adapted from materials from the Migration Museum in Adelaide.)

-Curriculum materials on this topic, produced by the Association of German Teachers of Victoria, can be bought via the online catalogue in the AGTV website.
+Curriculum materials on this topic, produced by the Association of German Teachers of Victoria, can be bought via the online catalogue in the AGTV website (see German Language Heritage Trails).
 The materials include Heritage Trails and listening comprehension kits.
-See on the AGTV page the sections Immigration Museum Worksheet and German Heritage Trails.